-Managing Access to the Customer Portal: To Create Roles for Employees of a Customer
+Managing Access to the Customer Portal: To Create User Roles for a Customer’s Employees

-In the following implementation activity, you will create two roles for the Customer Portal, both of which are based on copies of the existing Portal User role.
+In the following implementation activity, you will create two roles for the Customer Portal (Customer Admin and Customer User); both roles are based on copies of the existing Portal User role.

 Story